M.07.04 Segregation review and revocations

 • all segregation information is forwarded to the receiving prison prior to transfer; and

-• the segregation direction is revoked on the day of transfer as the prison director no longer has authority over the prisoner for that prison.
+• the segregation direction is revoked on the day of transfer as the general manager custodial no longer has authority over the prisoner for that prison.

 Inter prison transfers of prisoners subject to directed segregation – actions by receiving prison: